|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 Placement test results will be available in two business days.
 Test results can be accessed online at www.santarosa.edu.
 After receiving your course placement, you may enroll in that course or any course below the one in which you were placed.
 Your placement test results are valid for 3 years.
 It is recommended that you meet with a counselor to discuss your placement test results.

-In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), Assessment Services cannot give out test results over the phone, nor can we give your test results to another individual or agency unless we have written permission from you on record.
+In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), Student Success and Assessment Services cannot give out test results over the phone, nor can we give your test results to another individual or agency unless we have written permission from you on record.
 A Placement Test Results Release Form is available for download.
 (PDF: 29KB) Fax your Placement Test Results Release Form to (707) 524-1638.

 Placement Test Retake and Challenge Policies, and Test Score Longevity